History of AEK Athens F.C.: 1977–78 season

-1977–78 season, part II
+Barlos strengthened the roster with Milton Viera and Dušan Bajević, while Walter Wagner and Georgios Dedes among others departed.

+Disagreements between Barlos and Fadrhonc over the future of AEK emerged, which resulted in the dismissal of the Czechoslovak after an away defeat at the second matchday.
+Fadrhonc's assistant, Andreas Stamatiadis took charge for the next two matches until Zlatko Čajkovski was appointed.

-Fadrhonc's assistant, Andreas Stamatiadis sat on the bench for the next two games and from there Zlatko Čajkovski took over.
-In the UEFA Cup, AEK after eliminating ASA Târgu Mureș in the first round, were eliminated in the second round by Standard Liège.
-With the pairing of Bajević with Mavros in the offense, AEK played impressive football and they easily won the league with only 2 defeats.
+In the UEFA Cup, after eliminating ASA Târgu Mureș in the first round, AEK were eliminated in the second round by Standard Liège.

+With the pairing of Bajević with Mavros in the offense, AEK played impressive football and they won the league comfortably, suffering only two defeats.
 Thomas Mavros claimed the top scorer of the league award with 22 goals.

-In the Cup, AEK, eliminated AO Chania in the first round, Panathinaikos in the second round, Panionios in the round of 16 and Panelefsiniakos in the quarter-finals and cruised Olympiacos with a 6–1 in the semi-finals.
-In the final, AEK defeated PAOK by 2–0 and won the trophy, achieving the second domestic double in their history.
+In the Cup, AEK, eliminated AO Chania in the first round, Panathinaikos in the second round, Panionios in the round of 16 and Panelefsiniakos in the quarter-finals.
+In the semi-finals thrashed Olympiacos with 6–1 and advanced in the final facing PAOK.
+There, they won 2–0 and got the trophy, achieving the second domestic double in their history.
 Dušan Bajević emerged as the top scorer of the Cup with nine goals.
-Despite that being one of the most successful years in the history of the club, Čajkovski had already signed with Zürich for the next eason.
+Despite this being one of the most successful seasons in the club's history, Čajkovski had already signed with Zürich for the next season.